Your PCN

 • Culturally safe, inclusive, and respectful care.

-The North Shore PCN is creating multiple linkages from family practices to community agencies so that the patient experience of healthcare teams includes not only their Primary Care Providers but also their community agency providers.
+The North Shore PCN is creating multiple linkages from family practices to community agencies so that the patient experience of healthcare teams includes not only their primary care providers but also their community agency providers.
 We are re-imagining health care and integrating social supports to better care for you and your family.

 Who’s Who in your Patient Medical Home

-If you have a Family Doctor and/or Nurse Practitioner, also known as your Primary Care Provider, visiting them is the first step to good health, whether it’s for a regular checkup or to talk about a particular concern.
+If you have a family doctor and/or nurse practitioner, also known as your primary care provider, visiting them is the first step to good health, whether it’s for a regular checkup or to talk about a particular concern.

-Your Primary Care Provider’s clinic is known as the Patient Medical Homea place of care that you turn to first for health support.
+Your primary care provider’s clinic is known as the Patient Medical Homea place of care that you turn to first for health support.
 It’s where your doctor connects you to the care you need, when you need it.

 Through your North Shore PCN, your Patient Medical Home is made up of a team of healthcare professionals led by your Primary Care Provider.
 Depending on the support you need, your doctor or nurse practitioner can provide access to allied health professionals such as a mental health clinician, pharmacist, and other specialists.
 Speaking with your doctor is the best way to find out what supports are available and determine your course of care.